Medical expert of the article

 The main causes of acute visual impairment:

-I. On both eyes:
+I. For both eyes:

 - Ischemic optic neuropathy.

-- Two-way infarct in the vertebral-basilar system.
+- Bilateral infarction in the vertebrobasilar system.

-- Toxic optical neuropathy.
+- Toxic optic neuropathy.

-- Retrobulbaric neuritis with multiple sclerosis.
+- Retrobulbar neuritis in multiple sclerosis.

-- Benign intracranial hypertension.
-(Pseudotumor).
+- Benign intracranial hypertension (Pseudotumor).

 - Increased intracranial pressure.